taituo/talktomegoose/docs/operations/getting_started.md

 - Update radio checks and ADRs.
 - Run `make docs-build` if docs changed.
 - Commit, push, and archive mission artifacts.
+- Shut everything down with `make mission-clean` if the VM is rotating to another squad.